 - Public Health Medicine - Professor Noel McCarthy - Professor of Evidence in Communicable Disease Epidemiology and Control

-- Psychiatry - Dr Vivek Furtado - Associate Clinical Professor
+- Psychiatry - Dr Domenico Giacco - Associate Clinical Professor

 - Trauma and Orthopaedic Surgery - Associate Clinical Professor Andy Metcalfe

-Competition Post 1 - Obstetrics and Gynaecology theme Platform Science (“-omics”) and Bioinformatics
+Competition Post 1 - Obstetrics and Gynaecology or Histopathology or Clinical Radiology - theme Platform Science and Bioinformatics

-Competition Post 2 - Histopathology theme Platform Science (“-omics”) and Bioinformatics
+Competition Post 2 - Obstetrics and Gynaecology or Histopathology - theme Platform Science and Bioinformatics

 The NIHR provides £1,000 per financial year per ACF/CL trainee to Warwick.
 Warwick is responsible for managing the bursary fund and approving expenditure against the bursary.
 The bursary cannot be used for consumables and can be used for attending academic meetings and conferences that are an important part of your training.